Brainilio/brainilio/README.md

 # Hi 👋 My name is Brainilio
-### Creative Front-End Developer
+### Frontend Developer

-I’m a creative front-end engineer.
+I’m a creative frontend developer.
 I have experience collaborating with both small and large teams, communicating with product owners and clients, and can work in agile environments.
 I hold a bachelor’s of science in Creative Media Technologies, specialize in Front-end engineering and I'm passionate about creating user-centered applications and experiences!
 I have worked on a diverse number of projects such as cutting-edge, modern branding pages, mobile and web solutions, complex user interfaces, translating UI/UX designs into detailed functional applications and design systems!

 * 🌍  I'm based in San Jose, CA
 * 🖥️  See my portfolio at [Brainil.io](http://brainil.io/)